tenzir/tenzir/docker/quarto/README.md

 builds on top of the VAST image and adds R, Poetry, and Quarto.
 This creates a runtime suitable for calling the VAST binary from notebooks.

-We don't publish the Quarto Docker image, so users are required to build it locally.
+We don't publish the Quarto Docker image, so you need to build it locally.

 The `docker-compose.bind.yaml` overlay contains the configurations to bind mount the VAST repository.
 The provided commands are executed as the `vast:vast` user